 Tourism HR Canada Board Structure

-- four (4) Directors representing a national or pan-Canadian, cross-sectoral tourism association or national specialty interest association, including Tourism Industry Association of Canada, Hotel Association of Canada, Destination Canada, Indigenous Tourism Association of Canada, or similar;
+- four Directors representing a national or pan-Canadian, cross-sectoral tourism association or national specialty interest association, including the Tourism Industry Association of Canada, Hotel Association of Canada, Destination Canada, Indigenous Tourism Association of Canada, or similar;

-- four (4) Directors representing a provincial/territorial or regional tourism sector (or related) association;
+- four Directors representing a provincial/territorial or regional tourism sector (or related) association;

-- one (1) Director representing a tourism educator, researcher, or educational institution; and
+- one Director representing a tourism educator, researcher, or educational institution; and

 With hospitality industry experience and a human resource background, Jim hopes, as a Tourism HR Canada Board member, to contribute to the continued success of the organization.

-Darlene Grant Fiander, President, Tourism Industry Association of Nova Scotia (TIANS)/Executive Director, Nova Scotia Tourism Human Resource Council (NSTHRC)–Chair of the Board
+Chair of the BoardPresident, Tourism Industry Association of Nova Scotia/Executive Director, Nova Scotia Tourism Human Resource Council

 TIANS is a non-profit organization representing over 1000 private sector businesses in tourism throughout Nova Scotia.
 The NSTHRC works with employers and employees to build a sustainable and healthy tourism workforce.